-SCA Webinar Recap: Reducing the Pain & Cost of Payment Fraud
+Reducing the Pain & Cost of Hotel Payments Fraud: An SCA Webinar Recap

 Our team was excited to be a part of a recent payment briefing hosted by Vendorcom, an organization that connects seekers, solvers, and shapers in the European payments community.
 We were joined by experts across the industry to discuss experiences and opportunities around the latest regulations in payment security, particularly Strong Customer Authentication (SCA).